 The little town of Lanquin is home to one of Guatemala’s most famous natural treasures, the beautiful Semuc Champey.
 Semuc Champey consists of natural clear blue pools which collect the spring water flowing down from the mountains while the great Rio Cahabon runs in a tunnel beneath.
 There are many tours which leave from Lanquin and head into the national park where Semuc Champey resides so that you can enjoy a day of swimming in these beautiful natural pools.
 Also near to Lanquin is a system of caves which, with a tour you can explore up to 1km inside.
 The caves are explored via candlelight and you can read more about that experience here.

 The town of Lanquin itself is very small with a few restaurants, a market, and a variety of hostels and hotels in and around the town.
 You can arrive to Lanquin from Coban, Antigua and Flores via INGUAT tourist shuttles.
-These shuttles can be booked from almost any hotel or hostel in Guatemala.
+These shuttles can be booked from almost any hotel or hostel in the country, making it possible to add all of these cities to your Guatemala itinerary.
 The road into Lanquin from the highway is one of the wildest rides I have ever taken.
 Just to traverse 10km can take over an hour as the shuttle bounces carefully around on a rocky path cut into the side of the mountain.
 Traveling anywhere in the town of Lanquin can be exciting based solely on the quality of the roads.
 Looking to survive transportation in Guatemala?
 Ive listed 11 must know things to get you through the journey.

 Where to stay: